• Skip to main content

 Cover of Positively Unstoppable with DDP

 Diamond Dallas Page, the real People's Champion, of professional wrestling has grown beyond the squared circle to write multiple books and develop a fitness program that is changing lives.
-Below is a snippet about making fundamental life changes that I've borrowed from his book Positively Unstoppable: The Art of Owning It. … [Read more...] about DDP’s Philosophy of Change
+Below is a snippet about making fundamental life changes that I've borrowed from his book Positively Unstoppable: The Art of Owning It.
+To get what you’ve never had before, you must be … [Read more...] about DDP’s Philosophy of Change

 Sorry, Not Sorry